jvparidon/mixedmodels-in-r/mixedmodels_in_r.md

     ## Loading setup script for JuliaCall...

     ## Finish loading setup script for JuliaCall.

+If you do not see similar output when you call `julia_setup()`, something might be wrong with your `Julia` install or the binaries may not be on your `PATH` variable.
+If you encounter any problems, please refer back to the installation instructions.

 ``` r
 # install MixedModels.jl and JelyMe4.jl if necessary